-- · determine the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes; - · identify, evaluate and negotiate the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - · close, monitor and administer the investments we make, including the exercise of any voting or consent rights; and - provide us with such other investment advisory, research and related services as we may, from time to time, reasonably require for the investment of our assets.
+- determine the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes; - · identify, evaluate and negotiate the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - · close, monitor and administer the investments we make, including the exercise of any voting or consent rights; and - provide us with such other investment advisory, research and related services as we may, from time to time, reasonably require for the investment of our assets.

+We bear all expenses not specifically assumed by our Adviser and incurred in our operations, and we will bear the expenses related to any future offering.
 We will reimburse our Adviser to the extent our Adviser pays these expenses.
 The compensation and allocable routine overhead expenses of all investment professionals of our Adviser, when and to the extent engaged in providing us investment advisory services, will be provided and paid for by our Adviser and not us, although we will reimburse our Adviser an amount equal to our allocable portion of overhead and other expenses incurred by our Adviser in performing its administrative obligations under the management agreement.
 The fees and expenses borne by us may include, but are not limited to, the following: